Dannycesp/llmzoomcamp-hw1/README.md

 Now we're ready to build a prompt to send to an LLM.

-Take the records returned from Elasticsearch in Q4 and use this te### June 2024 Pricing (per 1M tokens)
+Take the records returned from Elasticsearch in Q4 and use this te### Cost Calculation (June 2024 Pricing)
 - Input: $5.00 / 1M tokens
 - Output: $15.00 / 1M tokens